 So that paying attention shares five things in common with the seeing of you while I’m yelling.
 So seeing you and paying attention to you have (1) the same focal object: both are focused on your body.
 Or if we are talking about hearing, hearing and paying attention is focused on the sound of your voice.
 And they share (2) the same mental aspect; in other words, “mental aspect” (rnam-pa) is referring to a mental hologram.
 Remember we spoke about how when you see something, and so on, all the electric impulses and so on are somehow the next thing in the sequence of it – it’s a mental hologram.
 So they share the same mental hologram.
 They both rely on (3) the same cognitive sensors, the photosensitive cells of the eyes for seeing.
 They both occur at (4) the same time.
 Seeing you and paying attention to you is happening at the same time, isn’t it?
 We can increase the attention that we pay, but paying attention and seeing occur at the same time – some level of paying attention.
 And they have (5) the same slant (ris-mthun).
 In other words, if the seeing is accompanied by some destructive emotion, so that the seeing is destructive, so is the paying attention destructive.
 The same slant.
 Slant – I forget the Tibetan word, but it’s the same sort of “thing”.

-Then we have the driving cause (kun-’gro’i rgyu).
-That’s “kundro” – it’s “driving,” it’s “pushing.”
-These are the disturbing emotions and attitudes that generate other subsequent disturbing emotions and attitudes.
+Then we have the omnipresent cause (kun-’gro’i rgyu).
+That’s “kundro” – it’s “omnipresent”; it’s present everywhere in the three planes of existence These are the disturbing emotions and attitudes that generate other subsequent disturbing emotions and attitudes.
 While I’m yelling at you, there’s a disturbing emotion of anger, isn’t there?
 I mean in most cases.
 And so that’s a disturbing emotion.
 And a cause for that: my previous moments of anger, and then the potential and tendency to get angry.
 The anger is also a congruent cause.
 The anger is also accompanying and directed at the same object, the same mental hologram etc., and occurring at the same time.

 Then we have the ripening cause (rnam-smin-gyi rgyu).
 That’s a difficult definition, but it’s referring to destructive phenomena or tainted constructive phenomena that, together with craving, have the power to produce the unspecified phenomena of our experience that make up our experience.
 So one of the things that we are experiencing in this moment of yelling at somebody besides anger, and besides seeing them, and besides paying attention to them, and besides the elements of our body – there’s also unhappiness.
 We are unhappy.
 So the ripening cause for that unhappiness (unhappiness just by itself is neutral), the ripening cause for that is destructive behavior.
 Destructive behavior results in experiencing unhappiness.
 If we experience unhappiness, it is definite that it is the result of destructive behavior – and that’s at least a five or six hour discussion of why that is the case, but we don’t have time for that.
 It’s one of the basic principles of karma.